Angelmmc/blog-app-ionic/README.md

 `blog-app-ionic\android\app\build\outputs\apk\debug\blog_app.apk`

 ## License
-This project is under the MIT license.
-Check the LICENSE file for more details.
+Distributed under the MIT License.
+See LICENSE for more information.

 Thanks to Dr. Pepper for keeping me hydrated during the development of this project.
 Made by Angelmmc